Tips For Holiday Travel With Varicose Veins

 A simple and effective way to help relieve venous insufficiency symptoms during travel is to wear compression stockings.

-Even if you think you are not at risk of varicose veins, it is still very important to get checked to determine if any other underlying, ongoing conditions may have not caused any noticeable symptoms.
+Even if you think you are not at risk of varicose veins, it is still advisable very important to get checked to check for determine if any other underlying, ongoing conditions that may have lead to have not caused any noticeable symptoms.

 Take our symptoms quiz and answer five quick questions to evaluate your vein health.